acashjos/streamy/Readme.md

 - Operation reusability
 - Partial execution
 - Arguably a better execution time in chrome and NodeJs.
 > Better execution time in V8 Engine is probably due to implementation difference.
 This could change in future.
 Native array functions perform much better in Firefox and Edge.
-I would not recommend choosing `Streamy` for speed "improvements".
+I would not recommend choosing `Streamy` for speed "benefits".
 However `streamy` tends to be consistent in execution time and gives similar figures across browsers on repeated runs.

 You should consider streamy if you handle huge arrays and:
 - have to implement a complex custom `forEach` to modify your array,
 - just need a part of the result at a time.